Hannah Greg Biography

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Hannah was the the wife of Samuel Greg, the founder of Quarry Bank Mill, and she played an extremely important role in the welfare of her husband's workers and apprentices.
+Hannah was the wife of Samuel Greg, the founder of Quarry Bank Mill.
+A women of faith and intelligence, she played an extremely important role in the welfare of her husband's workers and apprentices.

-She was born in 1766 and was the third daughter of Adam Lightbody, a Unitarian merchant in Liverpool.
-She received a humanitarian and liberal education at a private school in London, and she would later endeavour to bring up her own children in the same way.
+Born in 1766, the third daughter of Adam Lightbody a Unitarian merchant in Liverpool, Hannah received a humanitarian and liberal education at a private school in London.
+She would later endeavour to bring up her own children in the same way.

 Hannah married Samuel Greg in 1789, a move which greatly benefited Samuel’s business.
 Hannah brought a dowry of £10,000 and extremely useful business connections through her family, including links to other textile merchants.

-Hannah was not just concerned with the education and welfare of her own children.
-She took a great interest in the education of the apprentices; the pauper children who worked at the Mill.
-On Sundays she addressed them on Scripture as well as helping Dr Holland prepare the children’s prescriptions.
-Hannah also delegated the basic education of the apprentices to her own children who acted as tutors on Sunday afternoons.
+Hannah took a great interest in the education of the apprentices, pauper children who worked at the Mill.
+On Sundays she addressed them on Scripture and delegated their basic education to her own children, who acted as tutors.
 It was also Hannah who set up the practice of the annual prize giving for the apprentices with the best work.

-In later years, when her son Robert had joined the family business and was running Quarry Bank Mill alongside Samuel, Hannah often acted as mediator when tensions rose between father and son, particularly in regards to the technological advancement of the Mill.
+In later years, when her son Robert had joined the family business and was running Quarry Bank Mill, alongside Samuel, Hannah often acted as mediator, when tensions rose between father and son, particularly in regards to the technological advancements of the Mill.

-Hannah was certainly a very strong and intelligent woman and very much loved by her children, who inherited many of her recognisable aspects.
-This is no clearer than when her youngest son William Rathbone Greg recalled that in her old age her sons would take it in turns to carry her up the steep hill behind Quarry Bank House to see the sunset.
+Hannah was certainly a strong and intelligent woman and very much loved by her children, who inherited many of her recognisable aspects.
+This is no clearer than when her youngest son, William Rathbone Greg, recalled that in her old age her sons would take it in turns to carry her up the steep hill behind Quarry Bank House to see the sunset.